 - AWS Data Pipeline: AWS Data Pipeline can integrate with all the available AWS services and provides templates with Amazon Redshift or S3 as a target.
 If you are imagining an ELT system, it would be worthwhile to use the Amazon Redshift target template directly so that the data is loaded directly to Amazon Redshift.
 That said, internally even this will use S3 as intermediate storage, but the end-user does not have to worry about that.
 One issue with the AWS data pipeline is that it normally works in the batch mode as periodically scheduled jobs and this does not do a good job in case the data extraction needs to be in real-time or near-real-time.
-More details on this can be found here.

 - AWS RDS Sync with Amazon Redshift: If your source data is in RDS and wants to sync the RDS directly to Amazon Redshift in real-time, AWS offers partner solutions like Attunity and Flydata which work based on bin log streaming.

 - Custom Pipeline Implementation: If you are unwilling to use a managed service for data load, it can be manually implemented by coding each step.
 Extracting the data first to AWS S3 and then using the copy command.
 More details on such an approach can be found here.